cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_21.rst

 | Definition: a small wooden barrel used for storing liquids, especially wine; the amount contained in a cask
 | Usage: a wine cask
 | Usage: a cask of wine
+|
+| garbled
+| Definition: (of a message, sound, or transmission) confused and distorted; unclear.
+| Usage: I got a garbled set of directions.
+| Usage: Email message body is garbled when Simplified Chinese characters are included on BCC line in an Exchange Server environment. [乱码]